 If the joystick is released from any position other than the neutral position, the joystick returns to the neutral position and the wheelchair slows down and stops.
 The joystick can also be used to wake up the system when in sleep mode, if this parameter has been enabled by the provider.
-Refer to 5.14 The sleep mode, page 53.
+Refer to 5.14 The sleep mode, page 55.

-5.5.2 Controlling the maximum speed
+5.5.2 Controlling Maximum Speed

-The speedometer is divided into ten segments, representing the speed range of the wheelchair.
+The speed dial is divided into ten segments, representing the speed range of the wheelchair.
 Each segment can be displayed in one of three colors.